 Cereals such as corn flakes, rice krispies, cheerios, special k, honey bunches of oats, frosted flakes, frosted mini wheats, raisin bran, fruit loops, cinnamon toast crunch, life, lucky charms, and captain crunch are all very popular breakfast cereal brands.
 French toast, waffles, and pancakes are also often served in restaurants serving breakfast in St Louis.
 Some restaurants and diners across the U.S. serve breakfast all day.

-At restaurants serving breakfast, a typical continental breakfast consists of fresh fruit, croissants, cereal, bagels, muffins, pastries, yogurt, cranberry, orange and grapefruit juice, plus regular and decaffeinated coffee and tea.
+At a restaurant in St. Louis serving breakfast, a typical continental breakfast consists of fresh fruit, croissants, cereal, bagels, muffins, pastries, yogurt, cranberry, orange and grapefruit juice, plus regular and decaffeinated coffee and tea.
 On the other hand, an American breakfast includes fresh fruit, bagels, croissants, muffins, pastries, scrambled eggs, home fried potatoes, French toast, bacon, cranberry, orange and grapefruit juice, plus coffee and tea.

-For the health conscious, smoothies and fruit platters are also usually served for breakfast in many restaurants.
+For the health conscious, smoothies and fruit platters are also usually served for breakfast in many restaurants in St. Louis.

 MrBreakfast.com | Boasts as the largest database of breakfast recipes and reviews Visit the site